Running is superb cardiovascular exercise, and if you do it properly, it can improve your health and fitness noticeably.

 3. Garmin Forerunner 945

 You can customize this HRM watch to suit your needs, including setting custom metrics.
 The Elevate v3 heart rate monitor keeps an eye on how close you are to your max.
 Another great new feature, which if used in conjunction with the HRM should supercharge your running, is the pulse oximeter.
-This measures your O2 intake.
+This measures your blood O2 saturation.

 The heart rate sensor is always on, tracking you even at rest.
-You may think this is useless for running performance, but it helps you understand your own body better and can give an indication of if you’re getting sick.
+You may think this is useless for running performance, but it helps you understand your own body better and can give an indication of when you’re getting sick.

 Some may consider the lack of a touchscreen to be a downside, but it’s easy enough to do everything with the 5 side buttons.
 In GPS mode with music the battery can last up to 10 hours, and up to 2 weeks if used in the most energy-efficient mode.